 On the 26th of February the respondent, a family father with his two daughters, was pushed back from Croatia to Bosnia together with two other people.
-The group had left two days previously from the border area surrounding Velika Kladusa on foot.
+The group had left two days before from the border area surrounding Velika Kladusa.

 After the registration was over, the group was brought to the Bosnian border in a white vehicle.
-In the back of the van, the airconditioning was turned very cold, even though there were cold temperatures outside.
+The respondent recalls thet, in the back of the van, the airconditioning was turned very cold, even though there were cold temperatures outside.

-“Don’t do that my father has heard problems”.
+“Don’t do that, my father has heart problems”.

 As a reaction to this, the officers allegedly struck the girl as well and took away her phone.
 According to the respondent, the officers told the group:

 Allegedly, the entire group was beaten by these officers who struck them with their hands, feet, and sticks.
 After being forced to walk across the Croatian border with Bosnia, the group then proceeded to return to Velika Kladusa on foot.
 It took them 8 hours to walk approximately 30 km to Velika Kladusa from the pushback site.

 Days later, one of the respondents reflected on their frustration with the obstacle they have encountered in their request for safety in Europe: